 I have been asked by multiple people in the last few days how we afford to travel full-time and how they can too.
-Read on to find out how we make all of this work.
+Read on to find out how a single mom affords to travel full-time.

 No Sippin’ Martinis Poolside For This Momma